-Chartwells is the company responsible for operating the Canada Room, and the Kelley Café.
-Chartwells also provides all catering services for the campus.
-Chartwells managers are trained in the hospitality industry and have many years of experience serving the community of St Mike's.
+Dana is the company responsible for operating the Canada Room, and the Kelley Café.
+Dana also provides all catering services for the campus.
+Dana managers are trained in the hospitality industry and have many years of experience.

 The Mike Café is operated by the U of T Bookstore, and is a great place to grab a Starbucks brewed coffee and packaged snacks.